gary-peterson/node-express-mongo-crud-app/README.md

 Contains the middleware functionality that is mapped/called by the routes

 - common cases
-- def (quick definition object4)
+- def (quick definition object)
-- defs
+- defs (collection of quick definition objects)
 - search

 ### views